rajangdavis/osvc_php/README.md

-## OSCRuby::QueryResultsSet example
+## OSvCPHP\QueryResultsSet example

 This is for running multiple queries and assigning the results of each query to a key for further manipulation.

-OSCRuby::QueryResultsSet only has one function: 'query_set', which takes an OSCRuby::Client object and multiple query hashes (example below).
+OSvCPHP\QueryResultsSet only has one function: 'query_set', which takes an OSvCPHP\Client object and multiple query associative arrays (example below).

 ```php
 # NOTE: Make sure to put your queries WRAPPED in doublequotes("")